 A hiatus hernia exists when part of the stomach protrudes through the diaphragm muscle into the chest.
-When the hernia is fixed in this position, stomach acid and food do not drain out of it quickly and the LES pressure is overcome.
+Hiatal hernias disrupt the normal, protective barrier against reflux.
+Additionally, when the hernia is fixed in this position, stomach acid and food do not drain out of it quickly and the LES pressure is overcome.
 This results in tissue damage to the esophagus.
-A fixed hiatus hernia, therefore, is an important factor in causing esophagitis.
+Hiatus hernia, therefore, is an important factor in causing esophagitis.

 Are There Other Causes of Esophagitis?